Spruce up your home with the best Black Friday furniture deals | CNN Underscored

 The shopping holiday is already being celebrated over at Wayfair, which will be offering up to 80% off now through Nov.
 29. Check out our favorite Wayfair Black Friday deals here.

-If your dining room vibe skews farmhouse, this set combines two cool styles for an eclectic but put-together look: The paperclip-ish legs on the table means it blends right in with mid-century decor as well as your more rustic style.
+If your dining room vibe skews farmhouse, this set combines two cool styles for an eclectic but put-together look.
+The paperclip-like legs on the table mean it blends right in with midcentury decor as well as your more rustic style.

 With more than 65,000 positive reviews — you read that number right! — this farmhouse-inspired TV console is a bestseller for the brand.
 We love the sliding doors, the six finish options and the fact that it’s 61% off right now.